Pramod-rr/client_cost_calculator/README.md

 Financial Reporting: Outputs a clear, itemized list of all fees formatted in LKR to two decimal places.

 Assesment Logic: Compares a client's current fitness level against their enrolled class to provide a training assessment.

+🚀 How to Run
+Import the project into VScode/ Eclipse IDE.

+Ensure you have the Java Development Kit (JDK) installed.

+Right-click FitLifeApp.java and select Run As > Java Application.

+Follow the prompts in the console window.